The catalog is updated at least once a year. Updated 01/2018

 Massage tables, folding chairs, stools, blankets, pillows and a sound system are provided for classroom use.
 Students are asked to provide a set of sheets in the Bodywork Training.
 In the Movement Teacher Training, they are asked to select and bring to class recorded music that is appropriate for various sections of movement classes.

 School and student records are kept on file at the Administrative Offices of the Berkeley Center at 2236A Sixth Street.
-Students are advised and cautioned that state law requires this educational institution to maintain school and student records for only a five-year period.
+Student transcripts are kept permanently by ROSEN METHOD: the Berkeley Center.

 ENGLISH LANGUAGE INSTRUCTION